 Have bins in the craft area that they can use.

-Label your bins so they know which paper, paint, fabric, and other materials are available to them.
-If you have the space for it, you can even get some materials that are meant just for them!
+Consider labeling your storage bins, so it’s clear which ones contain paper, paint, fabric, and other materials that are available for their use.
+If you have enough space, you can even set aside some materials exclusively for their use.

 SHOP CRAFT SUPPLIES